OGCraftMC/ogcraft-site/docs/Info/Voting.md

 | Minecraft Buzz           | [Vote on Minecraft Buzz](https://minecraft.buzz/server/1053)                                          |
 | TopG                     | [Vote on TopG](https://topg.org/minecraft-servers/server-657955)                                      |
 | Minecraft List           | [Vote on Minecraft List](https://minecraftlist.org/vote/18402)                                        |

+## Information
+All rewards are given or have a chance to be won on a per vote basis except the daily vote key.

+In order to receive a daily vote key you must successfully vote on 9 out of the 11 vote sites while you are online and have room in your inventory.
+If you vote offline you can use ```/vp claim``` to receive your guaranteed rewards but you will not receive a daily vote key.

+Use ```/vshop``` to buy additional rewards with your vote points.